Eundms/k8s-website-l10n-tool/README.md

 - **Longer-but-older files.** A translation can be *longer* than English while still being outdated, because it preserves old sections that English has since removed.
-- **Hidden gaps.** Chinese pages often keep the original English inside hidden HTML comments.
-File size and dates look normal — but readers only see 10% translated content.

 ---